🧠 What is semantic SEO and entity optimisation? (Direct answer)

 | Google AI Overviews | Google Search index + Knowledge Graph entity verification | Semantically complete pages with 15+ connected entities and structured schema.
 Strong bias toward pages already ranking in top 10. | Entity density, FAQPage + Article schema with about/mentions, topical authority across the site. |

 | Perplexity | Real-time web search (Bing + own crawler) with strong bias toward cited factual content | Paragraphs that lead with a direct factual claim and attribute a source inline.
 Prefers primary sources: research papers, official docs, government data. | Cite every statistic inline.
-Structure factual paragraphs with source attribution within the sentence.
-Wikidata presence directly improves brand description accuracy. |
+Structure factual paragraphs as "According to [Source], [Stat] — meaning [implication]."
+Wikidata presence directly improves brand description accuracy.
+See IndexCraft's Perplexity & ChatGPT Search guide for platform-specific detail. |

 | ChatGPT Search | Bing index for current results; training data (GPT-4o) for factual grounding | Well-structured content with clear headings and entity-dense prose.
-Strong indexing signal from Bing: submitting pages to IndexNow and Bing Webmaster Tools accelerates retrieval. | IndexNow submission, Bing Webmaster Tools verification, clear H2/H3 question headings, BreadcrumbList schema. |
+Strong indexing signal from Bing. | IndexNow submission, Bing Webmaster Tools verification, clear H2/H3 question headings, BreadcrumbList schema. |

-| Microsoft Copilot | Bing index, Microsoft Graph data (for enterprise Copilot), and LinkedIn data signals | Freshly crawled content with clean structured data.
-Copilot for Microsoft 365 weights content from trusted SharePoint and web sources.
+| Microsoft Copilot | Bing index, Microsoft Graph data (for enterprise), and LinkedIn data signals | Freshly crawled content with clean structured data.
 Consumer Copilot mirrors Bing ranking patterns closely. | Bing Webmaster Tools optimisation, freshness signals (regular dateModified updates), clean Open Graph markup, LinkedIn company page completeness. |

 A SaaS client in the HR tech space was being cited regularly in Google AI Overviews but almost never in Perplexity despite covering the same topics.
 The difference was attribution density: their content made factual claims without citing sources inline.
 Google's Knowledge Graph already knew the brand entity and weighted it.
-Perplexity, which retrieves fresh web content and prefers explicitly sourced paragraphs, had no comparable trust signal to work with.
-After restructuring five key pages to add inline citations — "According to [Research Body], [Stat]" patterns throughout — Perplexity citations appeared within six weeks.
-Same content, different sentence structure. — Rohit Sharma
+Perplexity, which retrieves fresh web content and prefers explicitly sourced paragraphs, had no comparable trust signal.

 20. How to Audit Your Current Entity Status